-They deliberately dumped 240 million gallons of oil in the water of the Persian Gulf by opening pipelines and valves of oil tankers near the shores.
+They deliberately dumped 240 million gallons of oil in the water of the Persian Gulf.
 It broke out the fire and killed around 6000 sea turtles, 80 thousand birds, more than 25 thousand fishes, whales, dolphins, and other sea creatures.
-The impact can be still seen in the marine life of the Persian Gulf.
+The impact is still prominent in the marine life of the Persian Gulf.

-The world’s worst industrial disaster happened in India that instantly killed more than 3000 people and exposed lakhs of people to the poisonous gas methyl isocyanate.
-The highly toxic gas was leaked from the Union Carbide plant located in Bhopal as a result of malfunctioning of tanks filled with MIC.
+The world’s worst industrial disaster happened in India.
+Bhopal Gas tragedy killed more than 3000 people and exposed lakhs of people to the poisonous gas methyl isocyanate.
+The highly toxic gas was leaked from the Union Carbide plant located in Bhopal due to malfunctioning of MIC tanks.

 The pressure inside one of the tanks in the plant rose too high and lead to the damage of the tank’s walls.
-Even the safety system was not functioning properly and toxic gas was released into the atmosphere and soon reached the nearby residential areas.
+Even the safety system was not functioning properly.
+Toxic gas released into the atmosphere and soon reached the nearby residential areas.

 Soon, it builds up the clouds of methyl isocyanate only a few meters above the ground, and everyone who came in close contact died.
-The explosion of MIC contaminated groundwater as well which is the reason why people of nearby areas are still facing health issues.
+The explosion of MIC contaminated groundwater as well.
+This is the reason why people of nearby areas are still facing health issues.

 A similar incident happened in Japan’s Minamata in 1956 but this affected both humans and fishes.
 The Chisso Corporation released its mercury waste in the water of a nearby river which was the source of drinking water and seafood of the residents.